Sacred Valley Region - Urubamba and Andean Villages

 - Sleeping arrangements: Accommodations will vary from sleeping at the hostel in bunk beds or community buildings on the floor in sleeping bags with your backpacking pad. (members must bring cold weather sleeping bags and backpacker pads).

-- Running water/electricity: Will be available at the Llama Pack Hostel!
+- Running water/electricity: Will be available at the Llama Pack Hostel.
 Some clinic locations may not have electricity but the team will carry sufficient water for drinking/cooking purposes.
 You may experience some days without access to shower facilities.
 Wi-Fi available while in Llama Pack Hostel,it works fine but local service is not continuous and there may be times where internet is really slow or not even available.

 - Physical Requirements: There will be an extensive amount of walking/hiking on this trip and team members are strongly encouraged to be in good to excellent physical condition.
 You may be hiking into some clinic locations carrying backpacks with your personal gear though the heavier bulk of team/clinic supplies will be carried by Llamas.
 Team members will assist in lifting medicine bags or other luggage into vehicles, packing the Llamas or onto clinic tables/benches.

 - Climate: Daytime temperatures are mild in the 70's and nights rather cold (near the point of freezing while in the high Andes).
 The weather should be mostly dry with the possibility of an ocassional rain shower/thunder storm.
 Team members are encouraged to dress in layers as the mornings and evenings are rather cool.
 Weather can go from being extremely hot to extremely cold and windy or even rainy.
 Also, UV radiation here is extremely high, it is recommended you always are protected from the sun, even if it is cloudy.